a3exodus/apologetics/studies/schoolofapologetics/beginning_apologetics.md

 **Who were the most prominent apologists of the second century?**

+- Irenaeus of Lyons
+- Justin Martyr

 **Besides conversion, what was one of the major goals of early Christian apologetics?**

+- Arguing for tolerance for the Christian faith
+- Refuting rumors about Christians

 **Did Gnostics believe that we are “saved through knowledge”?**

+No, that’s an inadequate description of their beliefs.